Rethes/3D_SnakeGame/README.md

 A **classic snake game**, developed using **Python** and **Pygame**.
 This project introduces several advanced mechanics to enhance gameplay, including:

+**Game Objects**
+- Snake: The player controls the snake and tries to grow it by eating
+  apples.
+- Apple: Increases the snake’s size and score when eaten.
+- Banana: A power-up that appears after a certain number of apples are eaten.
+Gives a score boost and speed increase.
+- Grape: Another power-up that appears after eating more apples.
+Gives a bigger score boost and speed increase.

 - **Passing through walls**: The snake can move from one side of the screen to the other by passing through the walls, adding a new challenge.
 - **Self-collision-free snake**: The snake is immune to self-collisions, enabling more creative and complex movement.
 - **Challenging obstacles**: Obstacles are placed inside the arena to increase difficulty, requiring the player to maneuver carefully.